 The RRB OIG requests the authority to utilize an IPA to conduct the financial statement audit and the budgetary resources to do so.
 The most significant advantage of utilizing an IPA is that OIG staff could be utilized on other audit activities.
-During the peak of financial statement audit work, up to 10 of 18 OIG auditors are working on the financial statement audit.
+During the peak of financial statement audit work, up to 8 of 18 OIG auditors are working on the financial statement audit.
 Work on the financial statement audit, including additional audits supporting the financial statement audit, is equivalent to four to five FTEs each year-nearly a third of the current RRB OIG audit staff.
 We estimate that the cost of utilizing an IPA for the financial statement audit will be between \$700,000 and \$850,000.
 A formal procurement process would be undertaken to ensure the IPA is selected in the most cost effective manner and to ensure continued OIG independence in conducting the financial statement audit.

 Permitting the RRB OIG to contract with an IPA for the financial statement audit will allow the RRB OIG to pursue additional audit priorities, such as RRB benefit program operations, RRB contracting activity, improper payments, and security, privacy, and information management.
-The OA maintains an audit universe of over 100 audit ideas and determines which audits to conduct after considering various risk analyses such as program size, potential for fraud and abuse, improving efficiency at the RRB, effect on RRB's noncompliance with the Improper Payments Elimination and Recovery Act of 2010, as well as Congressional interest.
+The OA maintains an audit universe of over 100 audit ideas and determines which audits to conduct after considering various risk analyses such as program size, potential for fraud and abuse, improving efficiency at the RRB, as well as Congressional interest.
 With additional staff availability, we will be able to complete more of these audits and further develop expertise across the RRB's varied and complex program areas in order to provide better oversight of the RRB.

-Fiscal Year 2021 Performance Budget
+Fiscal Year 2022 Performance Budget

 The audit and investigative programs of the OIG are dedicated to protecting the integrity of the RRB's trust funds and improving the delivery of benefits to the railroad community.
-The OIG has developed the fiscal year 2021 Performance Budget to support our mission by establishing performance measures for our strategic goals.
+The OIG has developed the fiscal year 2022 Performance Budget to support our mission by establishing performance measures for our strategic goals.